Rybus07/in-a-pickle/README.md

     * Distributions showed trends in skill_lvl where players with skill_lvl of 4.5 and above played similarly and could be grouped into a larger class called 'Advanced'
     * Saw that cardinality of `shot_type` was high and needed to be reduced
 2. Calculated adjacency matrices for my shot vs opponent's shot and my shot vs my next shot
-    * While interesting, decided to go elsewhere with the project and pursue sequence prediction.
-Can come back to this later
 3. Fit `rally_len` distributions to weibull distributions and log-normal
     * Lower skill levels are better fit with a weibull distribution
-    * high skill levels had a longer tail and are better fit with a log-normal distribution
+    * High skill levels had a longer tail and are better fit with a log-normal distribution

 ### Data Preprocessing